-Raising four kids in the affluent suburbs of Washington, D.C., over a decade highlighted for my wife and me the fact that even our eldest child, in high school and at the age of 15, had far less understanding of the value of money and general personal finances than we did growing up in this very same area.
+Raising four kids in the affluent suburbs of Washington, D.C., over a decade highlighted for my wife and me that even our eldest child, at the age of 15 and in high school, had far less understanding of the value of money and general personal finances than we did growing up in this same area.

-As a senior-level manager in the federal government, I also witnessed this knowledge and skill gap in the execution of life and work choices of many a new hire, young suburbanites, from the Gen-Y and millennial talent pools.
+As a senior-level manager in the federal government, I also observed this knowledge and skill gap in the life and work choices of many new hires—young suburbanites from the Gen Y and millennial talent pools.

 Table of Contents